SimCoaches/TrackPro/README.md

    - Run the application as administrator
    - Check the Windows Event Viewer for error details
    - Verify that both vJoy and HidHide are installed

+5. **Custom curves not appearing**
+   - Check if the curves directory exists at `%USERPROFILE%\.trackpro\curves\`
+   - Ensure you have write permissions to this directory
+   - Try saving a new curve to see if it creates the necessary directories

 ### Logs